durveshkumar/opencv_imageProcessing/README.md

 # opencv_imageProcessing

-   This assignment declares two matlab functions namely-<br />
+I.   This assignment declares two matlab functions namely-<br /><br />
 1. stdfilt <br />
 2. imfill<br />
    These functions are defined and used on images.<br /><br />